rdineshkumar88/angular-material-plugins/materializecss/README.md

 This is a source file for Angular Material Grid System.

-Read the detailed post use this [post](https://ampersandacademy.com/tutorials/angular-material/responsive-grid-layout-in-angular-material)
+For the detailed post use this [link](https://ampersandacademy.com/tutorials/angular-material/responsive-grid-layout-in-angular-material)

 Follow our detailed tutorials at [Ampersand Academy](https://ampersandacademy.com/tutorials/)